-Tax relief and income assistance is available to people affected by extreme weather, eg storms, floods and droughts.
+Tax relief and income assistance is available to people affected by extreme weather, eg storms, floods and droughts and natural disasters.
 We have a range of measures to help depending on your personal circumstances and the particular event.

 We understand that tax isn't the first thing on your mind.
 But please contact us with any concerns or questions about tax or income levels, so we can make arrangements to help.

 Farmers and fishers who have money deposited in this scheme may be able to make an early withdrawal.
 The normal timeframe for making deposits to the Income Equalisation scheme has been extended to allow farmers and fishers to make late deposits.

 Note: The term "farmer" includes anybody carrying on an agricultural business on land in New Zealand.

 You may be able to make an estimate or re-estimate of provisional tax, if your circumstances have changed due to extreme weather.
 We can arrange early refunds if provisional tax has been overpaid.

-We'll consider instalments for outstanding tax in some circumstances.
+We'll consider instalment arrangements for paying outstanding tax in some circumstances.

 You can apply for a write-off due to serious hardship when you know you won't be able to pay the full amount.

 |If we grant relief from payment due to hardship and you have losses to carry forward, these losses will be reduced in proportion to the amount written off.|

 Extensions for some income tax returns may be available.
-Extensions can't be granted for GST and PAYE returns, but any penalties for late filing may be waived.
-Under limited circumstances penalties for late payments and use-of-money interest incurred due to the effects of the weather may also be waived.
+Extensions can't be granted for GST and PAYE returns, but any penalties for late filing may be remitted.
+Under limited circumstances penalties for late payments and use-of-money interest incurred due to the effects of the weather or natural disaster may also be remitted.

 If you're currently involved in contract work where schedular payments are to be deducted (eg, shearing or other agricultural contract work), you may be entitled to a certificate of exemption.